xrpl365/bpm-poc-api/README.md

 # bpm-poc-api

 This Dot Net solutions will run in Visual Studio Code 2022.
 A fork has been taken of the Xrpl.c codebase.
 Debug Dll versions of this are found within the codebase.

-Primarily to allow it to run in .Net Core, but some other changes have been made to enable NFT transactions.
+The fork was taken to allow it to run in .Net Core, but some other changes have been made to enable NFT transactions.

-Setting need to be put into \XrplNftTicketing.Api\appsettings.json
+Account settings need to be put into \XrplNftTicketing.Api\appsettings.json

 For Ipfs this app is currently using Pinata, and a free Pinata account can be used (https://app.pinata.cloud/) to get and set the key and secret in appsettings.json.